PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 All of this trigger types implement the `ITrigger{T, TConfig}`, to know more see the [Primavera.Hydrogen.Taskbox.Abstractions][REF_TBX_ABS].

-- `Trigger{T}`, its purpose is to write a given context in the channel.
+- `Trigger{T}`, its purpose is to publish an event with the context.

 ```csharp
  public class TriggerExample : Trigger<string>